 Creating a Print-Ready PDF With Word

-Every version of Word 2013 and newer offers a simple export to PDF option.
+Every version of Word since 2014 offers a simple “export to PDF” option.
 Let’s look at the basic DOCX to PDF conversion using both Mac and PC versions of Word.
 You can also check out Microsoft’s instructions on their help center.

 Word To PDF Conversion For Mac